MartinBradbury/trihub/README.md

 #### Acknowledgements

-Thank you to all who supported me on this project.
-My family have been a great support for me especially working late into the evening after a full days teaching.
-This project would not have been possible without their support.
+A heartfelt thank you extends to everyone who has been a part of this journey.
+My family's unwavering support has been indispensable, especially during the late-night hours following a day spent teaching.
+Without their steadfast backing, the realization of this project would not have been possible.